AlexBuccheri/QcoreUtils/Tests.md

 ### Energy per atom
-* Energy per atom is conserved as one moves from the primitive unit cell to super cells of increasing size.
+* Energy per atom is conserved as one moves from the primitive unit cell to conventional unit cell, and subsequently super cells of increasing size.

 * Can take any system and increase the super cell integers. k-sampling must be converged in each case although one can reduce the sampling density as the cell gets larger.